 - Location: Delaware

-Delaware law states that all children under the age of 12 must ride in the back seat of the vehicle.
+- Delaware law states that all children under 12 years old must ride in the back seat of the vehicle.

-Babies less than one year old and weighing less than 20 pounds must be placed in an approved rear-facing car carrier, with harness straps at or below the shoulders.
+- Babies less than 1 year old must be placed in an approved rear-facing car carrier, with harness straps at or below the shoulders.

-Children between 20 and 40 pounds will remain in an approved forward-facing car seat, with the harness straps across the shoulders.
+- Children between 4 years old and 7 years old will remain in an approved forward-facing car seat, with the harness straps across the shoulders.

-Toddlers and children weighing 40-80 pounds "graduate" to a booster seat, which is buckled in using the vehicle's safety belts.
+- Toddlers and children between 8 years old and 12 years old "graduate" to a booster seat, which is buckled in using the vehicle's safety belts.

 Delaware requires that seat belts be worn by all passengers at all times.